 NABSW offers national and international education conferences, as well as projects and mentoring programs to support the work of African-American social workers.
-Its Web address is www.nabsw.org.

 National Association of Social Workers (NASW)

 NASW is the world's largest organization of professional social workers.
 The association has developed practice standards and clinical indicators, a credentialing program, continuing education courses on national and State levels, and numerous publications for members and nonmembers.